bobbyluig/bobbyluig.github.io/_drafts/2024-10-12-flying-with-the-wind/2024-10-12-flying-with-the-wind.md

     return monitor
 ```

-Note that the simulation updates and returns a `Monitor` instance.
+The simulation updates and returns a `Monitor` instance.
 This is used to track the internal state of the balloon over time and has methods for data interpolation, plotting, and animation.

 ## Moving Vertically